 Figure 11.
-Recovered 2.5D plot of a coin: “1 Cent - New Zealand” (standard circulation 1967-1985 – Reverse “fern leaf” - coin diameter ø = 17.4 mm).
+Recovered 2.5D plot of a coin: 1 Cent, New Zealand (standard circulation 1967–1985; ‘fern leaf’ on the reverse; coin diameter ø = 17.4 mm).

-pipeline for 3D color model
+pipeline for 3D colour model

-For a correct and accurate acquisition of the surface, it is essential that the color characteristics are also acquired.
+For a correct and accurate acquisition of the surface, it is essential that the colour characteristics are also acquired.

-A typical 3D data elaboration pipeline, to obtain a complete 3D model of the acquired object from the raw data, consists of the following main steps:
+In a typical 3D data elaboration pipeline, to obtain a complete 3D model of the acquired object from the raw data, the following steps should be followed:

-Acquisition of 2D color information [62, 63].
+Acquisition of 2D colour information [62], [63].

 3D geometric data acquisition.